 - Once the cumin seeds start to change color, add the onions, garlic, ginger and saute for 2 minutes.

 - Add tomatoes and spices and stir them well.
 Add chana dal and water for cooking.
 Stir it all up.
-Pressure Cancel and close the lid with vent in sealing position.
+Pressure Cancel and close the lid with the vent in the sealing position.

 - After the instant pot beeps, let the pressure release naturally.
 Add lime juice and give a good stir.